Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-metrics/README.md

 # Azure Metrics Spring Boot Starter client library for Java

+We are deprecating this starter.
+If you want to know more about Application Insights Java side, please follow here [Application Insights for Java](https://github.com/Microsoft/ApplicationInsights-Java).

 With this starter you could easily use Azure Metrics with Spring Boot.

 [Package (Maven)][package] | [API reference documentation][refdocs]